-Most organizations collect customer data.
-Government agencies oversee the way this information is stored and secured.
-Some organizations must adhere to more than one compliance standard and may be fined millions if they do not comply.
-For instance, an organization that keeps medical and financial records is subject to HIPAA and PCI-DSS.
-Organizations that store data for people in the European Union (EU) are subject to GDPR.
+Most organisations collect data on their customers, and government agencies oversee the way these organisations collect, store, and secure consumer information.
+Some organisations must adhere to more than one compliance standard and could be fined millions if they do not comply.
+For instance, an organisation that keeps medical and financial records would be subject to HIPAA and PCI-DSS.
+Organisations that store data for people in the European Union (EU) would be subject to GDPR.

 Data Security Best Practices

-- Install antivirus software on all devices.
-These apps are the first line of defense against common attacks.
+- Antivirus should be installed on all devices.
+Antivirus applications are the first line of defence from common attacks.

 - Always have a backup policy.
-Backups can be automated.
-Make sure all sensitive data and log trails are included in backup files and stored in a safe location.
+Backups can be automated, but all sensitive data and log trails should be included in backup files and stored in a safeguarded location.

 - Establish least-privilege permissions and roles.
-Users should only have access to the data that they need to perform their jobs.
-Role-based permissions ensure administrators can quickly enable and disable user accounts and identify user access rights.
+Users should only have access to the data required to perform their jobs.
+Role-based permissions organise authorisation so administrators can quickly enable and disable user accounts and identify user access rights.

 - Perform frequent risk assessments.
-A risk assessment tells you which physical and virtual infrastructure are the most likely targets for an attacker.
-Your cybersecurity team can then prioritize its resources to protect assets with the highest risk.
+A risk assessment determines vulnerable physical and virtual infrastructure that could be a target for an attacker.
+Cybersecurity can then prioritise the highest risk resources.

 - Review cybersecurity rules annually.
-All disaster recovery and cybersecurity procedures should be reviewed annually.
-During reviews, you can make sure that any new infrastructure added to the network is covered.
-And you can check to see that you still have the most efficient defenses in place.
+All disaster recovery and cybersecurity procedures should be reviewed annually to ensure they fully cover any new network infrastructure and have the most efficient defences in place.

-- Educate users on cybersecurity.
-Security awareness programs are a great way to educate users on phishing, malware and common attacks.
-When they’re trained, users are much more likely to detect malicious content and report it.
+- Educate users on the importance of cybersecurity and data privacy.
+Security awareness training programs are a great way to educate users on phishing, malware, and common attacks.
+Informed users are more likely to detect malicious content and report it.

 Data Security Solutions

-When an organization does not have skilled experts on staff, it can be difficult to achieve strong data security.
-That’s why many outsource their data security to a managed service provider (MSP) or use cloud solutions.
+Robust data security is difficult to implement if the organisation does not have skilled experts on staff.
+It’s not uncommon for organisations to outsource data security to a managed service provider (MSP) or to use cloud solutions.

-- Encryption.
-When data at rest and in motion, it should be encrypted.
-Encryption protects it as it travels across the internet.
+- Encryption: Encryption for data at rest and in motion protect information as it travels across the internet.

-- Hardware security modules.
-HSMs are usually in the form of an external hardware device that plugs into a server or network device They are used to protect highly sensitive data such as private keys, digital signatures, and other security functions. .
+- Hardware security modules: HSMs protect highly sensitive data, such as private keys and digital signatures and perform other security functions.
+They are usually in the form of an external hardware device that plugs into a server or network device.

-- Key management.
-If a private is key disclosed, the entire business is at risk for a severe data breach.
+- Key management: Private key disclosure places the entire business at risk for a severe data breach.
 Key management protects these cryptographic components.

-- Payment processing security.
-User financial account and merchant processing data must be protected as it’s transferred across the network and when it’s stored.
+- Payment processing security: Businesses that work with user financial accounts and merchant processing require adequate data security to protect this data as it’s transferred across the network and when it’s stored.

-- Big Data security.
-Large reservoirs of unstructured data must be protected from attackers who use this data in reconnaissance.
+- Big data security: Large reservoirs of unstructured data are valuable for analysis but must be protected from attackers using this data in reconnaissance.

-- Mobile security.
-Mobile apps connect to APIs and process user data.
-These endpoints must all be protected.
-This includes the devices that store the data, as well as the communication between the mobile app and the API itself.
+- Mobile security: Mobile apps connect to APIs and process user data.
+These endpoints must be protected, including devices storing the data and the communication between the mobile app and the API.

-- Email security.
-To avoid phishing attacks, it’s essential to filter out emails with malicious links or attachments.
-Administrators can quarantine emails to avoid false positives and review messages before sending them to the user’s inbox.
+- Email security: Filtering out emails with malicious links or attachments is essential to impede phishing attacks.
+Administrators can quarantine emails to avoid false positives and review messages before sending flagged communication to the user’s inbox.